 Most companies estimate the average years a unit will last is around ten, however, with proper maintenance and upkeep, a homeowner can get at least 15 years service out of a unit.
 In this article, we will discuss oil furnace troubleshooting chart that you can do yourself in the case of an issue.

 Even with the oil furnaces incredible track record, there are still opportunities where ailments will pop up and your unit will need a little first-aid.
 Unfortunately, moments like this usually take place on a cold winters night.

 As the homeowner, you may get lucky and only need a few adjustments or minor repairs to get you back up and running.
 It is still best to consult a professional instead of taking matters into your hands if you see that you are beyond common setbacks.

 The last thing you want is to attempt to make repairs yourself and find that you need more than just a simple adjustment in the middle of the night.
-With an oil furnace there are common problems that will prevent a unit from functioning correctly and the more you know your equipment, the better you will be in determining what’s a simple fix compared to a massive repair job.
+If your Oil Furnace turns on and off repeatedly, it is a sign that there are problems that will prevent a unit from functioning correctly and the more you know your equipment, the better you will be in determining what’s a simple fix compared to a massive repair job.

 Common oil furnace issues and simple fixes

 The oil furnace won’t start: